CascadeBot/CascadeWrapper/README.md

 # Cascade Wrapper

 Runs on JDA 11.
-This functions as the manager for CascadeBot and (eventuly) the discord gateway the bot goes through.
+This program functions as the manager for CascadeBot and (eventuly) the discord gateway the bot goes through.

 ### Project Owners